 However, as with a lot of Myanmar, we expect that Hsipaw will change over the next few years as developers muscle in on the natural and cultural attractions – it’s also quite close to the Chinese border, as can be witnessed by the number of Chinese lorries that are something of a blight on the roads around town.
 Don’t miss it if you’re planning to visit Myanmar soon.
 But just do us a favour – arrive there by train!

-- Beguiling Bagan
+- The Beguiling Temples Of Bagan

-- The Boat To Mandalay
+- The Boat From Bagan To Mandalay

 - How To Explore Myanmar In 28 Days